Jaswanthh22/Ai_Browser_Navigator/README.md

 This system combines a **locally running LLM** (for instruction understanding and planning) with a **browser automation setup** (Playwright/Selenium/Puppeteer) to execute user commands.

-## Summary
+## overview:
-In order to do tasks like searching, clicking, extracting data, and presenting results in an organized manner, the browser agent uses natural language instructions, either spoken or typed, to determine what the user truly wants.
+To do tasks like searching, clicking, extracting data, and presenting results in an organized manner, the browser agent uses natural language instructions, either spoken or typed, to determine what the user truly wants.
 In order to navigate websites, fill out forms, click buttons, and carry out intricate web tasks based on natural language descriptions, this process combines browser automation, DOM analysis, and AI models.
 For example:
 "Look for laptops under ₹50,000 and make a list of the top five."
-The agent will: -Use a local LLM to plan the task, -Open the browser and look up well-known websites, -extract pertinent data (titles, costs, and ratings), Analyze the outcomes and present them in a clear, well-organized table.
+The agent will: -Use a local LLM to plan the task, -Open the browser and look up well-known websites, -extract data like(titles, costs, and ratings), Analyze the outcomes and present them in a clear, well-organized manner.
 The browser functions similarly to a virtual assistant, but instead of searching, it does web work for us.

-##  Features
+##  Features:
 -   **Natural Language Understanding**
     Users can simply talk or type instruction like: